Communities

 What exactly do you mean with "test this separately"?
 If the intention is to just test the private function foo in isolation and independently from bar, you might want to check whether some of the suggestions given here might work for you: https://softwareengineering.stackexchange.com/questions/100959/how-do-you-unit-test-private-methods (Again, i am not Java programmer, so i can't give any meaningful comment about those suggestions)

-klutt‭ wrote about 2 years ago · edited about 2 years ago
+klutt‭ wrote over 2 years ago · edited over 2 years ago

 elgonzo‭ Yes, I actually saw that.